-NATIONAL GALLERY OF ART ONLINE EDITIONS
+NATIONAL GALLERY OF ART ONLINE EDITIONS Dutch Paintings of the Seventeenth Century

+In changes during the final painting stage, Ter Borch introduced further elegant details, replacing the suitor's original, more sober costume with extravagantly puffed sleeves and a doffed hat.
 Although the background has probably darkened over time, the painting is in excellent condition, with small abraded losses confined to the thinly applied darks.
 The painting was treated in 2003-2004, at which time discolored varnish and old inpainting were removed.